alnutile/vmware_laravel/readme.md

 ## Network to Bridge

 Under Edit in the top menu of the VM Software (VMWare) or in settings of the VM (VMWare) there is Virtual Network Manager there you will see Bridged, then just make sure it references your Wireless card.

+## VMWare install tools

+In the menu of VMWare VM click Install Tools

+then in the vm mkdir /mnt/foo

+then `mount /dev/cdrom /mnt/foo`

+cp /mnt/foo/VMWareTools* /opt

+tar xzvf VMWare*

+then cd vmware-tools-distrib

 ## Folder Share